 Additionally, applicants should be aware that Oregon Tech is required to obtain a Social Security Number in order to file certain returns with the Internal Revenue Service (IRS) for the applicant to receive a 1098T and to furnish a statement to you.
 The returns that Oregon Tech must file contain information about qualified tuition and related expenses.
 Privacy Act Notice: Section 6109 of the Internal Revenue Code requires students to give a correct SSN to persons who must file information returns with the IRS to report certain information.
 The IRS uses the SSN for identification purposes and to help verify the accuracy of tax returns.
 For more information, refer to IRS code 6050S.

-For freshman admission, students must meet entrance requirements adopted by the State Board of Higher Education in Oregon.
+For first-year admission, students must meet entrance requirements adopted by the State Board of Higher Education in Oregon.
 Applicants who are enrolled in or who have graduated from regionally accredited high schools must:

 - All first-year applicants must report subjects and grades on the application.
 Unless requested to do so by the Admissions Office, please to not submit transcripts.
 A final high school transcript, with graduation date will be required before registering for classes.
 An unweighted cumulative high school grade point average of 3.00 is required for admission.
 Applicants with a GPA between 2.50 and 2.99 may qualify for admission provided they submit adequate SAT Reasoning Exam scores or ACT scores.

 - Applicants may report test scores on the application if SAT Reasoning Exam, SAT I or ACT test have been completed by the applicant.

 - Applicants with an unweighted cumulative high school grade point average of 3.00 or better must take the SAT or ACT and have official scores submitted to Oregon Tech for course placement, but there is no minimum SAT or ACT score.